-For both rotation and rotation track products, which are related to a radar site, composite products are generated.
-In case of the rotation products (LL and ML), in regions of overlapping radar scans the shear value is taken, the absolute value of which is largest.
-In case of the track products only positive azimuthal shear is evaluated.
+In case of the track composite products only positive azimuthal shear is evaluated.
 The more frequently occurring cyclonic vortices are represented by an area of positive shear (centre of rotation) flanked on two sides by negative shear values (regions where the rigid rotation of the inner core merges into surrounding wind field).
 Accumulating both positive and negative shear values (by investigation of absolute value) would result in a complicated picture showing two negative rotation tracks beside each positive rotation track and vice versa.